extdn/installer-m2/README.md

 * No outstanding Module installation
 * Confirmation for installation in production mode instances

+## Should I use this?
+Do you have an existing deployment or development process for M2 extension installations?
+If yes you likely do not benefit from this installer, if no please read on.

 ## How to use

 ### Option 1 - Oneliner